 Ernst Ludwig Kirchner (1880 – 1938)

-Kirchner was most known for his numerous depictions of Berlin street scenes, with these scenes becoming the most famous within his catalog of work.
+Kirchner was most famous for his numerous depictions of Berlin street scenes, with these scenes becoming the most famous within his catalog of work.
 Additionally, his most notable artwork, painted in 1913, came from this street scene category and was titled Street, Berlin.
 This artwork depicted Kirchner’s disdainful outlook on life in Berlin, demonstrated by the extremely sharp brushstrokes and unsettling color contrasts used.

 Die Straße (‘Street, Berlin’, 1913) by Ernst Ludwig Kirchner; Ernst Ludwig Kirchner, Public domain, via Wikimedia Commons

 Within this artwork, the faces of the subjects are indistinguishable from each other, which emphasized the empty superficiality of the high life in Berlin.
 A sense of claustrophobia and confusion is created from the way the figures are standing, as the titled ground implies that they are possibly falling out of the painting itself.
-In doing this, Kirchner created a remarkable portrayal of the alienation that existed in urban settings, which is emphasized through the interchangeability of the figures.
+In doing this, Kirchner created a remarkable portrayal of the alienation that existed in urban settings, which was emphasized through the interchangeability of the figures.

-Kirchner emphasized the rapid development of urban culture by depicting individuals who were seen as simple commodities and prostitutes who were considered worthy subjects.
+Kirchner emphasized the rapid development of urban culture by depicting individuals who were seen as “simple commodities” and prostitutes, who were considered worthy subjects.

 Karl Schmidt-Rottluff (1884 – 1976)

-The glowing colors of the buildings give off intensity and energy that seems to seep away within the composition, creating an uncomfortable juxtaposition between the bright blocks and the empty street.
+The glowing colors of the buildings give off an intensity and energy that seems to seep away within the composition, creating an uncomfortable juxtaposition between the bright blocks and the empty street.
 Additionally, the primitive shape of the buildings permeates the canvas with a pervasive unease and alienation, which was depicted as the essence of modern life within this Expressionist painting.